Single Round-trip Hierarchical ORAM via Succinct Indices: Related Work

 \section{Related Work}

-All the variations of \hierarchical depend on the implementation of the oblivious hash table.
+\paragraph*{Hierarchical ORAMs} \rankoram belongs to the class of \hierarchical schemes that have been extensively studied in the literature.
+A \hierarchical distributes the outsourced data across levels that increase exponentially in size.
+Each level is implemented as an oblivious hash table.
+All the variations of \hierarchical depend on the implementation of this primitive.
 The amortized bandwidth overhead of \hierarchical is determined by the cost of the rebuild (offline bandwidth) and the cost of an access (online bandwidth).
-In the original proposal by Goldriech and Ostrovsky, at level~$l$, the hash table contains $2^l$ buckets of~$\mathcal{O}(\log n)$ depth.
+In the original proposal by Goldriech and Ostrovsky, to store a database of $n$ blocks of $B$ bits, at level~$l$, the hash table contains $2^l$ buckets of~$\mathcal{O}(\log n)$ depth.
 When accessing a bucket obliviously, a linear scan is performed.
 The scheme's (amortized) bandwidth cost of $\mathcal{O}(\log^3 n)$ is dominated by the rebuild phase.

-Subsequent improvements were achieved by changing the hashing primitive to an oblivious cuckoo hash table \cite{chan2017oblivious, goodrich2011privacy,goodrich2012privacy, pinkas2010oblivious}.
+Subsequent improvements were achieved by changing the hashing primitive to an oblivious cuckoo hash table \cite{chan2017oblivious,goodrich2011privacy,goodrich2012privacy,pinkas2010oblivious}.
 With cuckoo hashing, the lookup time is constant.
-These schemes incur an amortized $\mathcal{O}(\log^2 n/\log \log n)$ bandwidth cost that is dominated by a rebuilding phase, which relies on expensive oblivious sorting\footnote{Oblivious sorting in $\mathcal{O}(B)$ bits is very expensive in practice and are requird in many ORAM schemes for the rebuilding phase.
+These schemes incur an amortized $\mathcal{O}(\log^2 n/\log \log n)$ bandwidth cost that is dominated by a rebuilding phase, which relies on expensive oblivious sorting\footnote{Oblivious sorting in $\mathcal{O}(B)$ bits is expensive in practice and is required in many ORAM schemes for the rebuilding phase.
 For a discussion on the trade-offs between client memory and bandwidth, see Holland \textit{et al.} \cite{holland2022waksman}. }.
 Patel \textit{et al.}, with \panorama, provide a cuckoo construction algorithm that does not rely on oblivious sorting \cite{patel2018panorama}.
 They assume that the input to the construction algorithm is randomly shuffled and the bandwidth overhead is reduced to $\mathcal{O}(\log n\cdot\log\log n)$ blocks.
-With \optorama, this idea was extended by Asharov \textit{et. al} to achieve optimal,~$\mathcal{O}(\log n)$, bandwidth overhead \cite{asharov2020optorama}, mataching the lower bound of Larsen \textit{et al}. \cite{larsen2018yes}.
+This idea was extended by Asharov~\textit{et al.}, with~\optorama, to achieve an optimal,~$\mathcal{O}(\log n)$, bandwidth overhead~\cite{asharov2020optorama}, matching the lower bound of Larsen and Nielsen. \cite{larsen2018yes}.
+Note that the lower bound applies to passive ORAMs.
+All of the above ORAM protocols operate with $\mathcal{O}(B)$ bits of client memory {and are interactive}.
+Table~\ref{tab:hierarchical} summarizes the theoretical performance of these schemes.